omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence3/README.md

 - lw and sw with negative immediate values.
 - sw and lw memory consistency (does lw load the data in the address that was just stored by sw).
 - lw loading a full concatenated word from 4 data memory addresses into a register.

+Each image shows the values of the appropriate registers and data memory addresses on ModelSim.